discoproject/disco/doc/start/install_sys.rst

 Install From Source
 ===================

+Note: On FreeBSD, replace all of the instances of make with gmake.

 Assuming you have already gotten Disco running out of the source directory, as described in :ref:`install_source`, to install system-wide, just run ``make install`` as root::